flyteorg/flyte/docs/deployment/core_concepts/control_plane/admin.rst

 The :std:ref:`admin service definition <ref_flyteidl/service/admin.proto>` defines REST operations for the entities that FlyteAdmin administers.

-As a refresher, the primary :ref:`entities <divedeep>` across Flyte maps to FlyteAdmin entities.
+As a refresher, the primary :ref:`entities <user_plane_concepts>` across Flyte maps to FlyteAdmin entities.

 Static entities
 +++++++++++++++